filemancp4i/ibmace/README.md

     - Login to OCP, find the IBM App Connect under Installed Operators within tools.
     - Click on Create Dashboard.
     - Accept License.
-    - Storage set to ephemeral (or ibmc-file-gold-gid)
+    - Storage set to ephemeral (or persistent-claim then set class to ibmc-file-gold-gid)
     - Create
     - Wait